miketz/fennel-mode/README.md

 or invoking `C-u M-x fennel-repl`.
 For instance, if you have [a stdio REPL][2] in a [LÖVE][3] game, you can set this to `love .`.

-Note that finding the definition of a function with `M-.` only works when the function is in scope for the REPL, which means it's usually best to load a module and set it as a global if you want to use it this way.
+Note that many evaluation or jump features require having the functions in the repl scope, not just in scope for the file.
+The repl cannot "enter" a file as this concept does not exist at runtime in Lua.
+Running `C-c C-k` will load the buffer into a module but will not dump its contents into the repl; you would need `C-c C-r` for that.

 ## Antifennel